FisheyMug/FisheyMug/README.md

 - 👋 Hi, I’m @FisheyMug
 - 👀 I’m interested in ...Learning to code, teaching English, and gaming!
 - 🌱 I’m currently learning ...Python
-- 💞️ I’m looking to collaborate on ...Anything!
+- 💞️ I’m looking to collaborate on ...Anything that I have the time for, where I can help, and I can learn!
 - 📫 How to reach me ...mattnfowler@gmail.com

 <!---